-There are many issues at the table, but in the context of this paper we would like to divide them into two categories.
+There are many issues at the table, but in the context of this presentation I would like to divide them into two categories.

 The first category includes the issues of what regulations should be imposed on institutions and markets in the EU.
-How can laws and regulations be designed flexible enough to fit all countries reasonably well, while strict and "harmonised" enough to support a single market?
+How can we design laws and regulations that are flexible enough to fit all countries reasonably well, while strict and "harmonised" enough to support a single market?

 The second category is essentially about the relationship between supervisors and central banks in different countries - the division of labour, power and responsibilities.
 This category of issues has come to be broadly referred to as the home-host issues.
-The next section gives a short comment on the regulatory issues, while the rest of the paper is devoted to the home-host issues.
+I will just give a short comment on the regulatory issues, while devoting the rest of my time to the home-host issues.